TheSoundOfAIOSR/rg_sound_generation/README.md

 ## Sound Generator

-Deploy a trained model as a `SoundGenerator`
+Deploy a trained model as a `SoundGenerator`.
+A more complete example can be found [here](deploy.ipynb)

 ```python
 from sound_generator import SoundGenerator